 But if L-glutamine (aka “glutamine”) is as great as the claims say it is, why are millions of people still suffering from leaky gut syndrome and actively searching for solutions?

 Is it because of a lack of awareness about glutamine for leaky gut?
 Or perhaps people are not taking the right brand, dose, or form of glutamine?
 Or is L-glutamine just not as effective for gut repair as people say it is?
+(Spoiler alert: It’s actually a little bit of everything!)

 In efforts to pave the way for you and others wondering whether or not ya’ll should take l-glutamine for leaky gut repair, I’m giving you my first-hand “low-down” on all things glutamine as it pertains to leaky gut in this article!